Public-private partnership opportunities for foreign investors in Thailand

 The need for speed on Thailand’s late public-private partnership party

 A public-private partnership enables the state sector to outsource public services to the foreign and domestic private sector and private companies to invest and engage in public infrastructure and energy projects.
-The economic benefit of public-private partnerships for the public welfare is disputed, but they can create an attractive business opportunity for foreign enterprises.
+The economic benefit of public-private partnerships for public welfare is disputed, but they can create an attractive business opportunity for foreign enterprises.

-PISU Act 2013: The Private Investment in State Undertaking Act 2013 (PISU Act), has justifiably the bad reputation to be exorbitant complicated, lengthy and inefficient.
+PISU Act 2013: The Private Investment in State Undertaking Act 2013 had the bad reputation to be exorbitant complicated, lengthy and inefficient.
 Its track record is frustratingly short and too many foreign business opportunities are left unused.
 Typical time-wasters are extensive project review periods, the EIA environmental impact assessment process, and committee decision-making procedures.
 In addition, there are gray areas of the bureaucracy, a frightening criminal liability and a lack of transparency.

 PPPs in the fast lane: Seven swift opportunities

 The development of Thailand’s PPP environment is a work in progress.
 The following seven-point list should see merely as an inspiration than a menu card.
 Specific advice on the opportunities in the given case is available.